tamusiunas/ESPSimple/README.md

 ![Components config](http://192.168.1.110:8080/ESPSimple_components.png)

-## Actions config
+### Actions config

 This tab allow to configure actions (digital and analog) to be generated when a digital input GPIO is changed or a configured amount of voltage is changed in an analog GPIO INPUT.

-### Actions (Digital)
+#### Actions (Digital)

 - **GPIO**: INPUT GPIO to be analysed (must be configured as INPUT_PULLUP on GPIO config tab).
-- **Add Action (Digital)**: add an action based on a digital GPIO
+- **Add Action (Digital)**: add an action based on a digital GPIO.
-- **On event**: Event analysed
+- **On event**: Event analysed.
- - On: act when GPIO is changed to on
+ - On: act when GPIO is changed to on.
- - Off: act when GPIO is changed off
+ - Off: act when GPIO is changed off.
- - Reversed: act when GPIO is changed to a different status
+ - Reversed: act when GPIO is changed to a different status.
-- **Action**: action performed when event matches
+- **Action**: action performed when event matches.
- - Reverse Voltage: invert the GPIO target status
+ - Reverse Voltage: invert the GPIO target status.
- - Turn On: turn on GPIO target status
+ - Turn on: turn on GPIO target status.
- - Turn Off: turn off GPIO target status
+ - Turn off: turn off GPIO target status.
 - **Time before action reversal (ms)**:Time in milliseconds before revert the action performed.
 Note: blank or zero disable this feature.
-- **GPIO target**: OUTPUT GPIO target for the action
+- **GPIO target**: OUTPUT GPIO target for the action .
 - **Waiting Time Before Rearming Trigger (ms)**: Waiting time in milliseconds before this action can be performed again.

-### Actions (ADC - Analog-to-Digital)
+#### Actions (ADC - Analog-to-Digital)

 - **GPIO**: INPUT GPIO to be analysed (must be configured as ADC).
-- **Add Action (ADC)**: add an action based on an ADC GPIO
+- **Add Action (ADC)**: add an action based on an ADC GPIO.
-- **On event**: Event analysed
+- **On event**: Event analysed.
- - Variation: act when GPIO is changed to on
+ - Variation: active the action when a variation of the voltage specified in 0.5 seconds occurs.
- - Greater Than: act when GPIO is changed off
+ - Greater than: active the action when the voltage analysed is greater than specified in value field.
- - Lower Than: act when GPIO is changed to a different status
+ - Lower than: active the action when the voltage analysed is lower than specified in value field.
+- **Value (1-2023)**: value to be analysed by the event (value must be between 1 and 1023 when 1023 is the greatest amount of voltage allowed).
 - **Action**: action performed when event matches
  - Reverse Voltage: invert the GPIO target status
- - Turn On: turn on GPIO target status
+ - Turn on: turn on GPIO target status
- - Turn Off: turn off GPIO target status
+ - Turn off: turn off GPIO target status
 - **Time before action reversal (ms)**:Time in milliseconds before revert the action performed.
 Note: blank or zero disable this feature.
 - **GPIO target**: OUTPUT GPIO target for the action
 - **Waiting Time Before Rearming Trigger (ms)**: Waiting time in milliseconds before this action can be performed again.

 ![Actions config](http://192.168.1.110:8080/ESPSimple_actions.png)

-## ADC GPIO VREF config
+### ADC GPIO VREF config

 ![ADC GPIO VREF config](http://192.168.1.110:8080/ESPSimple_adc.png)

-## Alexa config
+### Alexa config

 ![Alexa config](http://192.168.1.110:8080/ESPSimple_alexa.png)

+## MQTT

+###MQTT Messages

-##
+## Alexa